7 Piano Sketches: Background and recording

-"The original title for it was The Best Worst Rap Album in History and here is an excerpt from the original liner notes: 'It's jokingly the worst rap album in history because there are no lyrics on it at all.
-It's the best because it's the free-est emotionally and best I've felt personally.
-It's the best because it's like a palette [sic] cleanser for me.'"
+André 3000 in 2007, a few years prior to the conception of 7 Piano Sketches.

 A decade before the release on 7 Piano Sketches, André 3000 and his son Seven lived inside a small Texas home, bare of any furniture except for a piano, two beds, and a couple of TV screens.
 As the house was mostly empty, André 3000 had become interested in its piano, writing improvised compositions to pass the time.
 He sent these recordings to his family members, such as son Seven and ex-wife Erykah Badu, as well as fellow musicians Q-Tip and Tyler, the Creator.

-In an interview with GQ, André 3000 shared that most of the songs on 7 Piano Sketches were recorded between 12–15 years before the EPs release.
-In addition, the tracks "Blueberry Mansions" and "I Spend All Day Waiting for the Night" were first written in 2000 during sessions for the Outkast album Stankonia (2000), later being recorded alongside his improvisations.
-In the same interview, André 3000 stated that he was inspired to release 7 Piano Sketches after relistening to multiple old compositions, finding them personally enjoyable enough to warrant a commercial release, stating: "When I listened back to 'em, I was like, this is pretty interesting.
-So I wanted to make a collective out of them.
-I think it's a cool piece of music that people might want to have in their arsenal."
+In an interview with GQ, André 3000 shared that most of the songs on 7 Piano Sketches were recorded between 12 and 15 years before the EPs release.
+In addition, the tracks "Blueberry Mansions" and "I Spend All Day Waiting for the Night" were first written in 2000 during sessions for the OutKast album Stankonia (2000), and were later recorded alongside his improvisations.
+In the same interview, André 3000 stated that he was inspired to release 7 Piano Sketches after re-listening to several old compositions, finding them personally enjoyable enough to warrant a commercial release, calling it "a cool piece of music that people might want to have in their arsenal."

+Discussing the project, André 3000 revealed that the original title of 7 Piano Sketches was "The Best Worst Rap Album in History", basing the joke on the EP's lack of lyrics, but considers it "the best because it's the free-est emotionally and best I've felt personally", comparing it to a palette cleanser.